TASRobotics/guide/github-guide/03-branches.md

 Note that this will change the actual files on your computer, so make sure you don't have any uncommitted changes before switching branches.

+Sometimes Eclipse won't detect new classes that are added after you switch branches.
+To force it to refresh, right click on the project in the package explorer and click `Refresh`.

 To switch which branch you are looking at when you are browsing the code in the web interface, you can use the branch dropdown.
 By default the branch is master.

 ![](img/switch-branches-github-web.png)